 - Digital native versus traditional SMB – how do they differ

 - IT Budget Dynamics, Channel Selection, and Vendor Satisfaction

-- Business and IT Priorities in Western European SMBs
+- Business and IT Priorities for European SMBs

 - 3rd Platform and Innovation Accelerators in European SMBs

 - The Future SMB

 In addition to the insight provided in this service, IDC may conduct research on specific topics or emerging market segments via research offerings that require additional IDC funding and client investment.

 Key Questions Answered